zhengliw/BruteCrack/README.md

 # What to pay A LOT of attention for?

 Do not use this for illegal hacking.
 I warned you.
 This is designed for pen-testing inside of a private network.
+But I won't stop you entirely from doing this, since it doesn't match the philosophy of Linux and all that stuff...
+Still, I DO NOT TAKE ANY RESPONSIBILITY FOR LEGAL PENALTIES!!!
+Don't use my tool, get away black-hats...

 # How does it work?